-Coffee Processing Methods Explained: Natural, Washed, Honey & More
+Coffee Processing Methods: Dry, Washed, Honey & What Sets Them Apart

 Coffee processing is the magic that turns raw coffee cherries into the beans we brew and love.
 But it’s not just about getting beans out of cherries—it’s what shapes the flavor, aroma, and all that good stuff.
 By understanding the different coffee processing methods, you’ll appreciate your daily beverage so much more and understand what makes each brew unique.
 Each processing method adds unique characteristics to the coffee, playing a part in everything from acidity to sweetness.
 Here’s a small peek into the journey of coffee from farm to cup.